-Learning how to buy and sell bitcoin isn’t just any old investor education effort, though.
-Bitcoin and other cryptocurrencies aren’t just any old asset class.
-Investors who are considering cryptocurrency should get familiar with a few questions, considering recent growth in crypto markets, wide price fluctuations, and the absence of hard rules and regulations governing these instruments.
+Learning how to buy and sell bitcoin doesn’t take just any old investor education effort, and bitcoin and other cryptocurrencies aren’t just any old asset class.
+Investors who are interested in cryptocurrency should get familiar with a few questions considering recent growth in crypto markets, wide price fluctuations, and the absence of hard rules and regulations governing these instruments.

 Before trading or investing in bitcoin, ethereum, or other cryptocurrencies, make sure you understand what you’re getting into and the wide array of choices.
 Let’s look at a few basic questions.